chriskimty/chriskimty/README.md

 <!-- About section -->
 ---
-I'm a Toronto-based Frontend Web Developer and a <a href="https://junocollege.com" target="__blank">Juno College of Technology</a> ✨ Cohort 44 ✨ grad, passionate about building clean, accessible and responsive web applications.
+I'm a Toronto-based Software Developer with an affinity for Frontend frameworks and UI/UX.
+Currently, I'm working as a SWE Intern at [Cohere](https://cohere.com) and a Freelance Web Developer at [Top Hat](https://tophat.com).

 As a highschool-teacher-turned-developer, I thrive in working collaboratively in intensive, fast-paced, and pressurized environments.
 I bring my analytic lens and disciplined training as a classical musician🎶🎹, along with my technical skills, to problem-solve through creativity and thinking "outside the box".
+I value communication and teamwork, as well as frequent and ongoing feedback to continuously learn and grow 🌱!

+I run a slack workspace/organization called 'Tech Tank🐟' - a space for (and by!) early-career devs/designers/other techies - where we study, hang out (in Toronto), and sometimes just rant about being a junior.
+Please contact me if you're interested in joining!

-When I'm not actively coding or debugging in my dreams, you'll find me playing with my cat 🐈, at the gym 🏋️‍♀️, or listening to true crime podcasts🔪🎧!
+When I'm not actively coding or debugging in my dreams, you'll find me playing with my cat 🐈, at the gym 🏋️‍♀️, reading 📚, or listening to true crime podcasts🔪🎧!

 - 💬 Ask me about: transitioning careers, women in tech, cats, books, true crime, Korean Fried Chicken...